aws-ia/cfn-abi-aws-reference-guide/docs/sample-patterns/cloudtrail-patterns.md

 #### Pattern 1: Enable Organization CloudTrail with management events only

-Following template snippet is the mimimum parameter required to enable Organization CloudTrail with management events only.
+Following template snippet is the minimum parameter required to enable Organization CloudTrail with management events only.
 You may leave the remaining parameters to *default* values.

 ```
   rCloudTrailManagementEventsOnly: